vapatel339/vapatel339/README.md

 ## About Me
 - 🌱 I’m a senior at Clemson University majoring in Computer Science with a minor in Cybersecurity.
-- ⚡ Fun fact: I will be graduating in December 2023.
+- ⚡ BTW, I will be graduating in December 2023.
 ---

 <div align="center">